-Even though during the past years the fireworks’ tradition came to an end in many cities (surprisingly, there are not any fireworks on the Eiffel Tower), the custom is to be as noisy as possible, using horns and firecrackers.
-This custom probably originates from the old belief that noises scare away demons and bad spirits, which are more threatening during this night of transition between two years.
+Even though during the past years, the fireworks tradition ended in many cities (surprisingly, there are not any fireworks on the Eiffel Tower), the custom is to be as noisy as possible, using horns and firecrackers.
+This custom probably originates from an old belief.
+Noises scare away demons and evil spirits, which are more threatening during this night of transition between two years.

-It is also at midnight that, in most cases, the guests announce their good resolutions for the new year: work more, work less, lose weight, travel, start painting… and reduce their alcohol consumption, after the hangover of the 1st of January.
+It is also at midnight that, in most cases, the guests announce good resolutions for the new year.
+Work more, work less, lose weight, travel, start painting… and reduce their alcohol consumption after the hangover of the 1st of January.

-We do not know if the President of France also wishes a happy new year to his friends and family at midnight, but he definitely transmits, from the Elysée Palace, his presidential wishes to the French nation on the 31st from 8pm, on TV (“les vœux présidentiels”).
+We do not know if the President of France also wishes a happy new year to his friends and family at midnight.
+Still, from the Elysée Palace, he transmits his presidential wishes to the French nation on the 31st from 8 pm on TV (“les vœux présidentiels”).

 A new day: the “Jour de l’An”

-After waking up painfully at the beginning of the afternoon and cleaning up, French people slowly regain consciousness and write cards to their friends and family members to who they could not wish a happy new year to at midnight, in which they usually wish them a good health, and a lot of happiness and success.
+After waking up painfully at the beginning of the afternoon and cleaning up, French people slowly regain consciousness and write cards to their friends and family members to who they could not wish a happy new year at midnight, in which they usually wish them good health and a lot of happiness and success.

 The 1st of January and the 1st day of the year

 The only mystery that has not yet been solved regarding the New Year is the origin of its date.
-Yes, the 1st of January was not always the first day of the year in France!
+Therefore, France’s 1st of January was not always the first day of the year!

-The season of the French winter celebrations ends with the Epiphany, on the 6th of January.
-On this day, French people eat the “Galette des rois” (the Kings’ cake), which is a reference to the Magi, the Three Wise Men who visited the baby Jesus on the 6th of January.
+The season of the French winter celebrations ends with the Epiphany on the 6th of January.
+On this day, French people eat the “Galette des Rois” (the Kings’ cake), a reference to the Magi, the Three Wise Men, who visited the baby Jesus on the 6th of January.

 Did you like what you read?
 If so, please share it on Facebook or Twitter!